ozzann/client-server-app/README.md

     	{"id":24;"content":"Hello, Harry!"}

 where **id** field is the number of request, the **content** is just greeting message.
-By default when a name is not defined the server responds with this content: "Hello, world!".
+By default when a name is not defined the server responds with the content: "Hello, world!".